What is an alum stone and how do you use it?

 We loved this Mind Body Green article on how crystal deodorants work and what dermatologists had to say.
 It links to some helpful research articles, too.
 The Environmental Working Group (EWG) deems it safe as well, which gives us peace of mind.

 The beauty of a crystal deodorant is that it's free from all the additives and ingredients that usually cause irritation, like parabens, phthalates, artificial fragrances and dyes.
 It is safe for sensitive skin and free of toxins.
+As with any topical product, discontinue use if skin irritation occurs and consult your doctor.

 How do you use an alum stone?